atsyplenkov/loadflux/README.md

 ### ACKNOWLEDGEMENTS

-*This research was performed according to the Development program of the Interdisciplinary Scientific and Educational School of M.V.
+*This package was developed in accordance to the Development program of the Interdisciplinary Scientific and Educational School of M.V.
 Lomonosov Moscow State University “Future Planet and Global Environmental Change”*